-If you’re a student at LSU, Southern University, or any other school in or around Baton Rouge, DWI attorney James Bates will provide a complementary consultation.
+If you’re a student at LSU, Southern University, or any other school in or around Baton Rouge, DWI attorney James Bates will provide a complimentary consultation.
 Call 504-259-7461 for a review of your case.

 Consequences of DWI for CDL Drivers in Baton Rouge

 Drivers of commercial vehicles have much to lose if you are convicted of driving drunk, whether on the job or in your own vehicle.